SCPC Resources & Guides

 - Images of World War I Germany from the Martha Freund-Hoppe Collection

-- "It's a Small World: Children Promoting Peace Through Art" archival presentation by Anne Yoder
+- "It's a Small World: Children Promoting Peace Through Art" archival presentation

 - Peace Collection Coloring Book